tomduck/pandoc-fignos/README.md

 ### Installing on Linux ###

 If you are running linux, pip may be bundled separately.
-On a Debian-based system (including Ubuntu), you can install it as root using
+On Debian-based systems (including Ubuntu), you can install it as root using

     apt-get update
     apt-get install python-pip